 The Wild West Arena is fixed just North and West of North Platte’s city center on Buffalo Bill Avenue near Colonel Cody’s Scout’s Rest Ranch.
 The ground itself was once owned by Cody and his family.
 Documents indicate that this parcel of land was mortgaged several times in the late 1800’s.
 The timing of the mortgages suggest that Cody may have been improving his cash position as he was preparing to take his famous Wild West Show to Europe.
 The parcel was purchased by the Nebraska Game and Parks Commission in 1971, and the arena was constructed in 1972.

-In the last several years, it has undergone major renovations to its livestock holding facilities with the help of the Lincoln County Visitors Bureau.
+In the last several years, it has undergone major renovations to facilities with the help of Visit North Platte, Nebraska Department of Economic Development, and the Wild West Arena Foundation patrons and supporters.
+Recent Major renovations include:

 The Stock